affix6932/web3-wallet-sdk/README.md

 // You can directly initiate a transfer, the transfer function will detect if the wallet is connected metamaskWallet.transfer({
   to: '0x...', // Recipient address
-  amount: '0.01', // Amount to transfer (ETH)
+  amount: '0.01', // Amount to transfer
-  chainId: '0xaa36a7' // Target chain ID (optional)
+  chainId: '0x1' // Target chain ID
+  token: 'USDT', // coin
 }, (error, result) => {
   if (error) {
     console.error('Transfer failed:', error);